 In February 2019, DP World PLC (Dubai) acquired P&O Ferries (pan-European logistics) and P&O Ferrymasters (supply chain solutions in Europe) for GBP 322 million (USD 421m).
 PO Ferries' FY2017 reports included revenue GBP 1,1 billion (USD 1,4bn) and EBITDA GBP 100 million (USD 131m).

 In 2019-2020, the company will build Tilbury2 ferry terminal - an exclusive deepwater berth at Thames River.
 The new terminal (building cost GBP 150 million) has annual freight capacity of 600,000 units.
 The facility is at 152 acres site (part of former "Tilbury Power Station") and linked directly to A13 (via new road).

-Tallink-Silja (routes, tallinksilja.com, founded 1989, headquartered in Tallinn Estonia) is an Estonian ferry shipping company, ranked by fleet tonnage and capacity as Baltic Sea's largest.
+Tallink-Silja (routes, fleet, tallinksilja.com, 1989-founded, Tallinn Estonia-headquartered) is ranked by fleet tonnage and capacity as Baltic Sea's largest.
 These are actually two brands - Tallink (parent company) and the subsidiary Silja Line.
 Tallink-Silja ships connect directly Estonia with Finland and Sweden. there are also direct connections from Sweden to Finland and Latvia.